 Impact and Result

-- Understand how the Cisco ELA works, the structure, and the potential benefits and savings.
+- Understand how the Cisco EA works, the structure, and the potential benefits and savings.

 - A summary inventory of your Cisco infrastructure, both hardware and software.